 Absentee Voter Applications

-• Massachusetts Absentee Ballot Application
+• 2021 Easton Absentee Ballot Application

 Voters Living Outside of the U.S.

-Permanently Disabled Voters
+Permanently Disabled Absentee Voters

 A voter who is permanently disabled need not submit a request for an Absentee Ballot every election.
 If such a voter submits a note from a registered physician indicating that he is disabled permanently, the Town Clerk will automatically send an application for an absentee ballot each year for all elections during the year.
 The permanently disabled voter will only need to sign and return the application in order to qualify to receive absentee ballots for all elections that year.